AliLigi/GestureBaseProject/README.md

 ####•	http://docs.unity3d.com/ScriptReference/Collider.html
 ####•	https://developer.thalmic.com/docs/api_reference/platform/the-sdk.html

-####The rest of the information is done in detail on the Documentation pdf.
+####The rest of the information is done in detail on the Documentation docx.
 This documents shows how i went about creating this game for the MYO Armband,
 it shows the challenges, the choices made and the changes i would of liked to add to this game.
 Also contains a series of images and screenshots of the project.